juanpallotta/LPP/README.md

 ## Building the code

 To compile all the modules, just run the Linux shell script named `compile_All.sh`.
 This is a simple Linux script that produces the executables of each module inside their folders.

-Remember to set `compile_All.sh` with executable attributes before running it: `chmod +x compile_All.sh`.
-For a clean build, the parameter `clean` can be passed as an argument to the script in this way: `compileAll.sh clean`.
+For a clean build, the parameter `clean` must be passed as an argument to the script in this way: `compileAll.sh clean`.
 This will remove the previous pre-compiled objects.
 So, the steps for a clean compilation is:
 1°: Remove the previous compilation data by performing:
 ```bash
 ./compileAll.sh clean